carlosmazzei/signalbridge-board/README.md

 Signalbridge is a feature-rich breakout board designed to unlock the full potential of the Raspberry Pi Pico microcontroller.
 This board transforms the Pico into a powerful controller suitable for industrial automation, IoT projects, robotics, and educational applications.

 > [!TIP]
-> This firmware is designed for the Raspberry Pi Pico.
+> This board is designed for the Raspberry Pi Pico.

 Related repos: